 Verge collection days

 Rubbish can be placed on the verge Nine (9) days prior to the scheduled collection date.

 Please Note - some collection areas are spread over two collection zones.
 This will mean that collection dates will vary for certain suburbs!

 Community Waste and Recycling Guide 2014

-The New "Annual Community Waste & Recycling Guide" 2013 has now been delivered to letterboxes across the City.
+The New "Annual Community Waste & Recycling Guide" 2014 will soon be delivered to letterboxes across the City.
 An online version will be available shortly.